Addicted to Your Phone? These 6 Boundaries Will Set You Free

 It’s almost like I’ve lost the ability to be bored.
 Stoplight taking too long?
 Check email.
 Kids in bed?
 Check Instagram.
 Long line at the store?
 Check blog stats.

 The excessive-ness and compulsion of it are what give me pause.
+I was showing signs of being addicted to my phone.
 Because really, there is no reason why my email needs to be checked 17 times per day –no reason except lack of self-control.

 A person without self-control

 is like a city with broken-down walls.
 Proverbs 25:28 (NLT)